-The Company's revenues are derived primarily from monthly subscriptions and additional offerings for access to the Company's Weedmaps platform and our SaaS solutions.
+The Company's revenues are derived primarily from monthly subscriptions and additional offerings for access to the Company's Weedmaps platform and SaaS solutions.
 The Company recognizes revenue when the fundamental criteria for revenue recognition are met.
 The Company recognizes revenue by applying the following steps: the contract with the customer is identified; the performance obligations in the contract are identified; the transaction price is determined; the transaction price is allocated to the performance obligations in the contract; and revenue is recognized when (or as) the Company satisfies these performance obligations in an amount that reflects the consideration it expects to be entitled to in exchange for those services.

 Substantially all of the Company's revenue is generated by providing standard listing subscription services and other paid listing subscriptions services, including featured listings, promoted deals, nearby listings and other display advertising to its customers.
 These arrangements are recognized over-time, generally during a month-to-month subscription period as the products are provided.
-The Company may also provide services to its customers, including access to the Company's orders functionality, which are recognized at a point in time, typically when an order for delivery or pickup is submitted.
+Prior to January 1, 2021, the Company charged a fee for access to the Company's orders functionality and those fees were recognized at a point in time, typically when an order for delivery or pickup was submitted.
+Starting on January 1, 2021, the Company eliminated the technology services fee charge related to the Company's orders functionality.
 The Company rarely needs to allocate the transaction price to separate performance obligations.
 In the rare case that allocation of the transaction price is needed, the Company recognizes revenue in proportion to the standalone selling prices of the underlying services at contract inception.

 Deferred revenue primarily consists of billings or payments received in advance of revenue recognition from subscription offerings, as described above, and is recognized as the revenue recognition criteria are met.
-The prior year deferred revenue balance of \$4.3 million was fully recognized in fiscal year 2020, and the current year deferred revenue balance of \$5.3 million is expected to be recognized in 2021, which is expected to be within the next year.
+Deferred revenue as of December 31, 2020 and 2019 was \$5.3 million and \$4.3 million, respectively, and the balances were fully recognized in the first quarter of the following fiscal year.
+The deferred revenue balance as of December 31, 2021 was \$8.1 million and is expected to be fully recognized within the next twelve months.
 The Company generally invoices customers and receives payment on an upfront basis and payments do not include significant financing components or variable consideration and there are generally no rights of return or refunds after the subscription period has passed.

-The following table summarizes the Company's disaggregated net revenue information for the years ended December 31, 2020, 2019 and 2018:
+The following table summarizes the Company's disaggregated net revenue information (in thousands):

+Years Ended December 31,

+2021 2020 2019

-2018 2019 2020 Revenues recognized over time (1) \$101,402,007 \$143,489,929 \$155,362,875 Revenues recognized at a point in time (2) 741,550 6,427,887 Total revenues \$101,402,007 \$144,231,479 \$161,790,762
+Revenues recognized over time (1) \$193,146 \$155,363 \$143,490

+Revenues recognized at a point in time (2) 6,428 742

+Total revenues \$193,146 \$161,791 \$144,232

-- (1) Revenues from listing subscription services, featured listings and other advertising products. - (2) Revenues from use of orders functionality.
+(1) Revenues from listing subscription services, featured listings and other advertising products.

+(2) Revenues from use of orders functionality.

-The following table summarizes the Company's U.S. and foreign revenues for the years ended December 31, 2020, 2019 and 2018:
+The following table summarizes the Company's U.S. and foreign revenues (in thousands):

-2018 2019 2020 U.S. revenues \$100,670,847 \$132,076,823 \$130,373,022 Foreign revenues 731,160 12,154,656 31,417,740 Total revenues \$101,402,007 \$144,231,479 \$161,790,762
+Years Ended December 31,

+2021 2020 2019

+U.S. revenues \$193,146 \$130,373 \$132,077

+Foreign revenues 31,418 12,155

+Total revenues \$193,146 \$161,791 \$144,232